RedHatInsights/insights-CI-examples/README.md

 ```

 ## Interpreting the Results
-The client will return the results of the scan in the following format.
-Results are not saved by Red Hat and will
+The client will write the results of the scan to stdout in the following format.
+Results are not saved by Red Hat
-not be available at http://access.redhat.com/insights
+and will not be available at http://access.redhat.com/insights

 Client JSON response: